ccd-utexas/TACC_profile/README.md

 $ ssh you@lonestar.tacc.utexas.edu
 ```

-To update, make a backup of your local repository (just in case) and clone the remote repository again.
+To update, make a backup of your local repository (just in case), and clone the remote repository again.

 Example update:
 ```